National Tell a Story Day

 Good Stories Increase Empathy

-Researchers in the United Kingdom have discovered that the brains of people who listened to character-driven stories released more oxytocin than normal.
-Since this chemical is associated with empathy and love, this means that people who listen to good stories regularly experience more empathy than people who don’t.Â
+Researchers in the United Kingdom have discovered that the brains of people who listen to character-driven stories release more oxytocin than normal.
+Since this chemical is associated with empathy and love, this means that people who listen to good stories regularly experience more empathy than those who don’t.

-Half Of Hollywood Movies Follow The Hero’s Journey
+Half of Hollywood Movies Follow The Hero’s Journey

-Although Hollywood movies might come in a variety of different incarnations from comedies to science fiction and horror, about half of them still follow the same narrative arc.
+Although Hollywood movies might come in a variety of different genres, from comedies to science fiction and horror, about half of them still follow the same narrative arc.
 Most of these stories follow a narrative arc known as the Hero’s Journey.
-While that might make you think that this means Hollywood movies aren’t creative, people should realize that the Hero’s Journey as a narrative device has been used as long as there have been people telling stories.Â
+While that might make you think that this means Hollywood movies aren’t creative, people should realize that the Hero’s Journey as a narrative device has been used as long as there have been people telling stories.

 People Who Read Fiction Are More Likely To Be Better People

 Once again, this is tied to the release of oxytocin in the brain.
 When a person reads fiction, they’re better able to empathize with the characters due to the release of oxytocin.
-However, this empathy doesn’t just extend to the fictional characters but can also be transferred in the readers’ attitude to real people.Â
+However, this empathy doesn’t just extend to the fictional characters but can also be transferred to the readers’ attitudes toward real people.

 Observing National Tell A Story Day

-This holiday can be a great way for people to seize the power of storytelling and use it in their life.
+This holiday can be a great way for people to seize the power of storytelling and use it in their lives.
 You can read a story to your children, have a storytelling contest with friends and family, or even sit down and read a book you’ve been wanting to read to yourself.
-And while you’re celebrating this holiday, be sure to use the hashtag #NationalTellAStoryDay to spread the word about this holiday far and wide.Â
+And while you’re celebrating this holiday, be sure to use the hashtag #NationalTellAStoryDay to spread the word about this holiday far and wide.